bayasdev/envycontrol/README.md

 ### License

-Envycontrol is licensed under the MIT license which is a permissive, free software license(see <a href="https://github.com/geminis3/envycontrol/blob/main/LICENSE">LICENSE</a>)
+Envycontrol is licensed under the MIT license which is a permissive, free software license (see <a href="https://github.com/geminis3/envycontrol/blob/main/LICENSE">LICENSE</a>).

-### Compatible distros 🐧
+### Compatible distros

 **This program was originally developed for Arch Linux** but it should work on any other Linux distribution.

 On Debian and Ubuntu derivates the initramfs is rebuilt automatically after switching modes.

-### Compatible display managers 🖥
+### Compatible display managers

 The following display managers are currently compatible with envycontrol :